 The web connects billions of devices, running a plethora of clients, and serves billions of users every day.
 To cope with such a widespread adoption, the web constantly changes.
 This is evident by some browsers that have a release cycle of just six weeks.
 These rapid changes are not always studied from a security perspective, resulting in new attack vectors that were never observed before.

-The proposed workshop aims at attracting researchers that work on the intersection of browser evolution and web security.
-Our goal is to create a new venue for discussing the rapid changes to browsers from a security perspective, the security implications of current web technologies and how we can make browsers in the future more secure without hindering the evolution of the web.
+The proposed workshop aims to attract researchers that work on the intersection of browser evolution and web security.
+Our goal is to create and sustain a new venue for discussing the rapid changes to browsers from a security perspective, the security implications of current web technologies, how we can protect users now, and make browsers in the future more secure without hindering the evolution of the web.

 Submissions are solicited in, but not limited to, the following areas:

 All papers must be written in English.
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors are strongly encouraged to use the templates provided by NDSS.

 We invite both full papers and short papers.
 Full papers should have no more than 10 pages in total (excluding references and appendices).
 Short papers must have less than 6 pages (again, excluding references and appendices), and can discuss work-in-progress and novel ideas.
 Short papers will be selected based on their potential to spark interesting discussions during the workshop.

 Submissions must be properly anonymized for double-blind review (please follow NDSS guidelines on paper anonymization).

 MADWeb will be co-located with NDSS 2022 and will follow the same format as the main conference.